UrbanMonastics/Monastic-Text-Library/README.md

 *	**Type**: [Set|Required] What type of text is it?
 This tells us what primary file to look for, and how that file will be formatted.
 	*	Book, Letter, Dictionary
 *	**SecondaryType**: [String|Optional] A freeform field to allow you to indicate a secondary text type.
-*	**Language**: [String|Required] The language being used.
+*	**Language**: [String|Required] The language being used in a texts most origional form.
 Reference the keys in the languages.json file.
 These are often broken down by region and period of time.
-For Dictionaries this is the language of the words being defined.
+For Dictionaries this is the language of the words being defined. *Note:* One should expect versions of this text to be written in different languages as indicated by their version.
 *	**SecondaryLanguage**: [String|Optional] This is the language of the definitions for dictionaries.
 *	**Version**: [Set|Required] Indicate what type of a version of the text we have.
 Many older texts will have original, translations.
 Defaults to Original
 	*	Original, or Unique Abbreviation from the Versions file